RAFAEL

 • Warmed leads gradually by pacing trust, not urgency

-• Avoided social due to participant sensitivity; targeted B2B channels via email to C-suite execs in military, outdoors,
+• Avoided social due to participant sensitivity; targeted B2B channels via email to C-suite execs in military, outdoors, wellness, and mental health sectors

 • Each piece of content was scored against emotional resonance, not just metrics.
-If it didn’t make someone feel seen
+If it didn’t make someone feel seen or invited, it didn’t ship.

 • I directed and edited editorial video series using participant interviews (audio-first for trust)